 (Update, October 2022).
-Tulum is a destination for beach lovers, vegan hipsters and all sorts of beautiful people 😉 If you want to do a lazy Tulum vacation, you’re allowed to stay at your (probably amazing) hotel at the beach, lounge in the sand and maybe go out only to have a fancy dinner in one of the incredible restaurants in the evening.
-But: If you want to spice up your vacation with some extra adventures, here’s 5 things you can’t miss when you visit Tulum.
+Tulum is first and foremost a beach holiday destination and not exactly a place for an active vacation.
+So if you want to enjoy a lazy & relaxed Tulum beach trip, you’re absolutely fine to simply stay at your hotel at the beach, lounge in the sand and maybe go out only to have a fancy dinner in one of the incredible restaurants in the evening.

 5 things to put on your To Do list for Tulum